appsmithorg/appsmith-docs/website/docs/product/telemetry.md

 ### Keep-alive ping

 The Appsmith server sends a keep-alive ping every 2 hours to indicate that it's still running without any errors.
-Additionally, it captures anonymous usage data to track the usage patterns of plugins.
 This data is collected irrespective of whether telemetry is turned on or off.

 ```javascript title="sample keep-alive ping"
 {